 Best Places to Live in Charlotte, NC

-109 people are moving to Charlotte each day and these same folks are searching online for information about the best neighborhoods in the area.
-So we took it upon ourselves to give you a little overview of some of the great areas in Charlotte and if you have additional questions feel free to connect with us - our local real estate experts are happy to help answer specific questions you may have.
+109 people are moving to Charlotte each day, and these same folks are searching online for information about the best neighborhoods in the area.
+So we took it upon ourselves to give you a little overview of some of the great places in Charlotte and if you have additional questions, feel free to connect with us - our local real estate experts are happy to help answer specific questions you may have.

 There are a lot of pros and cons to living in Charlotte, NC and for anyone moving to North Carolina here, you're probably wondering 'where to live?!' or 'what are the best spots for families in Charlotte?'
 As such, we are taking the opportunity to put together a Queen City guide to living in Charlotte with links to everything the city has to offer (including the best subdivisions and safest hoods)!

 The Top Neighborhoods in Charlotte NC - What Are They?

 Uptown Charlotte, also known as Downtown Charlotte is where you will find headquarters to companies like Bank of America, Duke Energy, and the East Coast HQ of Wells Fargo.

 Athletic teams that play in Uptown include the Carolina Panthers, the Charlotte Hornets, and the Charlotte Knights.
 The countless museums, theaters, restaurants, hotels, high-density residential developments, retail and more, make Center City a popular spot for everyone!
 Employing nearly 115,000 people, Uptown plays host to almost 20 million visitors a year, with just under 30,000 calling it home.

 Charlotte's central business district was renamed in 1974 by the city’s council, known as Uptown.